 Papaya enzymes

-with systemic enzymes or digestive enzymes?
+with systemic or digestive enzymes?

-digestive enzymes, depends on the dosage used.
+Much of the safety of taking a supplement depends on the dosage used.
 For instance, if someone asked,

 is it safe to have wine with a supplement, the answer would depend on whether